 If you have other children in your home, you may need to be extra careful about your decision.
 A history of physical violence of a teenager needs to be known, and you will need to insist on full disclosure from the foster care system.

-The truth is that some (although certainly not all) social workers will intentionally not provide you full disclosure.
+The truth is that some (although certainly not all) social workers will intentionally not provide you with full disclosure.
 Telling you everything about the teenager you may be considering adopting might be a deterrent to you.

 Four Pros of Adopting a Teenager

-- The number one pro of adopting a teenager is you will be helping a child who so desperately needs you.
+- The number one pro of adopting a teenager is that you will be helping a child who so desperately needs you.

 - You will generally be informed of the teenager’s past traumas and challenges so you will know ahead of the adoption process.

 - A teenager will not require nonstop physical care as is needed with a small child.

 - The teenager would be given an opportunity to a better life as well as their future generations to come, as you will help stop the cycle of whatever traumas or abuse they may have endured previously.

 - The bonding that happens in the early years between parent and child is missed.
 On top of that, teenagers in general start to pull away from their parents, which is a natural part of the growing-up process.
 You may want to get close during a time when you may be pushed away.